DataMineMarket/DataMine/README.md

 ### Frontend Integration

 1. Clone frontend repo in the same root directory

 ```
 git clone https://github.com/DataMineMarket/Frontend.git
 ```

 2. Set `UPDATE_FRONT_END=true` in `.env`
-3. Now, upon deployment, the frontend will be updated with the reveleant contract addresses and ABIs.
+3. Now, upon deployment, the frontend will be updated with the relevant contract addresses and ABIs.

 ### Local Tests

 The local tests use Chainlink's [functions toolkit](https://github.com/smartcontractkit/functions-toolkit) to simulate functions executions localy.

 1. Create a file `test/helper/secrets.json`, this will be populated with a local private key after running the test command below.
 2. Run `yarn hardhat test` to run the local tests

 ### Staging Tests

 This test will run on mumbai testnet, and will use real testnet funds.

 Prerequisite: Get USDC from the [AAVE Faucet](https://app.aave.com/faucet/?marketName=proto_mumbai_v3)

 1. Run `yarn hardhat deploy --network mumbai`
 2. The deploy script will automatically update your [subscription](https://functions.chain.link/mumbai/621) with a newly created consumer.
     - Make sure your subscription Id is configured in `functionsSubscriptionId` in `helper-hardhat-config.ts`
 3. Run `yarn hardhat test --network mumbai`